Albert Fish: 1890–1918: Early adulthood and criminal history

 By 1890, at age 20, Fish moved to New York City.
-There he engaged in male prostitution and began molesting and raping boys, mostly younger than six years old.
+There he engaged in male prostitution and began molesting and raping boys, mostly less than six years old.
 In 1898, Fish's mother arranged a marriage for him with Anna Mary Hoffman, who was nine years his junior.
-They had six children: Albert, Anna, Gertrude, Eugene, John, and Henry Fish.
-In 1903, Fish was arrested for grand larceny, convicted, and incarcerated in Sing Sing.
+They had six children: Albert, Anna, Gertrude, Eugene, John and Henry Fish.
+In 1903, Fish was arrested for grand larceny, convicted and incarcerated in Sing Sing Prison.

 Fish later recounted an incident in which a male lover took him to a wax museum, where he was fascinated by a bisection of a human penis and subsequently became obsessed with sexual mutilation.

-Several years later, around 1910, Fish was working in Wilmington, Delaware, when he met a 19-year-old man named Thomas Kedden.
-He took Kedden to where he was staying and the two began a sadomasochistic relationship; it is unclear whether or not Fish forced Kedden to do these things, but his confession implies that Kedden was intellectually disabled.
-After ten days, Fish took Kedden to "an old farm house", where he tortured him over a period of two weeks.
-Fish eventually tied Kedden up and cut off half of his penis.
-"I shall never forget his scream, or the look he gave me", Fish later recalled.
-He originally intended to kill Kedden, cut up his body, and take it home, but he feared the hot weather would draw attention to him; instead, Fish poured peroxide over the wound, wrapped it in a Vaseline-covered handkerchief, left a $10 bill, kissed Kedden goodbye, and left.
+Several years later, around 1910, Fish was working in Wilmington, Delaware, when he met a 19-year-old man named Thomas Bedden.
+He took Bedden to where he was staying and the two began a sadomasochistic relationship; it is unclear whether the sadomasochism was consensual on Bedden's part, but Fish's later confession implied that Bedden was intellectually disabled.
+After ten days, Fish took Bedden to "an old farm house", where he tortured him over two weeks.
+Fish eventually tied Bedden up and cut off half of his penis.
+"I shall never forget his scream or the look he gave me", Fish later recalled.
+He originally intended to kill Bedden, cut up his body, and take it home, but he feared the hot weather would draw attention; instead, Fish poured peroxide over the wound, wrapped it in a Vaseline-covered handkerchief, left a $10 bill, kissed Bedden goodbye and left.
 "Took first train I could get back home.
-Never heard what become of him, or tried to find out," Fish said.
+Never heard what become of him, or tried to find out," Fish recalled.

 In January 1917, Fish's wife left him for John Straube, a handyman who boarded with the Fish family.
-Fish then had to raise his children as a single parent.
+Fish was subsequently forced to raise his children as a single parent.
 After his arrest, Fish told a newspaper that when his wife left him, she took nearly every possession the family owned.

 Fish began to have auditory hallucinations; he once wrapped himself in a carpet, saying that he was following the instructions of John the Apostle.
 It was about this time that Fish began to indulge in self-harm by embedding needles into his groin and abdomen.
 After his arrest, X-rays revealed that Fish had at least twenty-nine needles lodged in his pelvic region.
 He also hit himself repeatedly with a nail-studded paddle, and inserted wool doused with lighter fluid into his anus and set it alight.
 While Fish was never thought to have physically attacked or abused his children, he did encourage them and their friends to paddle his buttocks with the same nail-studded paddle he used to abuse himself.